AppleJuiceNerd/stockperson-v/README.md

 # stockperson-v

 A Stockperson implementation in V

+## Thanks

+Bahmanm (Stockperson)

+Task